Megabit/Blazorise/docs/_docs/components/numeric.md

 ## Rules

 Since NumericEdit is a generic component you will have to specify the exact data type for the value.
-Most of the time it will be recognized automatically when you set the `Value` attribute, but if not you will just use the `TValue` attibute and define the type manually eg.
+Most of the time it will be recognized automatically when you set the `Value` attribute, but if not you will just use the `TValue` attribute and define the type manually eg.

 ```html
 <NumericEdit TValue="int?" />